Preethamn15/EduFused-AI-Powered-Adaptive-Learning-Platform/README.md

-# EduFused – AI-Powered Learning for Every Student
+# EduFused – AI-Powered Learning Platform

 An **AI-powered adaptive learning platform** designed to help students overcome challenges in technical subjects like **Programming, Data Structures, and Mathematics**.
 EduFused integrates **Natural Language Processing (NLP)**, a **chatbot for real-time doubt solving**, and **quiz-based personalized learning paths** to create an engaging and student-friendly learning ecosystem.